EyramAnn/ShoppingCart-Management-System/README.md

-This is a group work
+This is a group work to showcase tutorial in javacript